 Use this wagon for days at the beach, the pool, or just around your neighborhood.
 The wagon has seat belts for two and is as stylish as it is functional.
 The brand also offers options for four riders as well as three different wagon models.

 This wagon comes complete with all accessories and is ideal for a day at the beach, thanks to ample storage and a full sun canopy.
 My child has been known to nap in this one beachside.
-For a wagon with similar handles, Delta Children's Jeep wagon is priced at $100 less than Keenz.
+For a wagon with similar handles, the Delta Children's Jeep wagon is a more budget-friendly option than the Keenz.

 This wagon comes complete with all accessories and is ideal for a day at the beach, thanks to ample storage and a full sun canopy.
 My child has been known to nap in this one beachside.

-For a wagon with similar handles, Delta Children's Jeep wagon is priced at $100 less than Keenz.
+For a wagon with similar handles, the Delta Children's Jeep wagon is a more budget-friendly option than the Keenz.

 Radio Flyer is known for its wagon assortment, which is why it’s no surprise we love this for a classic design.
 This particular wagon is good for kids 18 months and up, has a maximum weight capacity of 200 pounds, and features an extra-long handle and all-terrain tires.
 It’s a great choice whether you’re pulling around two kids or just a bunch of gear.